 Penn in the News

-Christine Cain of the School of Veterinary Medicine comments on flea outbreaks among pets.
+Stephen Gluckman of the Perelman School of Medicine comments on chikungunya, a mosquito-borne illness.

 Richard Gelles of the School of Social Policy & Practice writes about what he thinks is missing from President Obama’s “America’s College Promise” plan.

 Adam Grant of the Wharton School shares his thoughts on why people do not always give credit where it is due.